(Low T) Low Free Testosterone: Causes, Symptoms & Treatment

 Low Testosterone Symptoms & Causes

-Having low levels of testosterone is quite common; it is estimated that around forty per cent of men over the age of forty-five have low levels.
+Having low levels of testosterone is quite common; it is estimated that around forty percent of men over the age of forty-five have low levels.
+However, male hypogonadism is not limited to this age group alone.
+In fact, it can affect individuals with testicles at any age, from birth through adulthood.

 However, it is hard to determine normal testosterone levels because many factors can affect your levels.
 Everything from your body mass index to the time of day to your nutrition, alcohol consumption, age, and any illnesses you have or medications you take can significantly impact.